Prominent Role of Business Analysts in SCRUM:

-There are several Role of Business Analysts in Scrum and there are certain responsibilities which a BA should adhere to.
+There are several Roles of Business Analysts in Scrum and there are certain responsibilities to which a BA should adhere.

-- Grooming the product backlog based on the prioritization provided by the product owner.
+- Grooming product backlog based on the prioritization provided by the product owner.

-- Analyzing the customer needs and finding the solutions to address them.
+- Analyzing customer needs and finding solutions to address them.

-- Creating the requirements in the form of user stories with appropriate acceptance criteria.
+- Creating requirements in the form of user stories with appropriate acceptance criteria.

-- If in case the user stories have been already created by the product owner (with acceptance criteria), then reviewing them to make sure that every business rule is covered and the acceptance criteria meet the user story functionality.
+- If in case the user stories have already been created by the product owner (with acceptance criteria), then review them to make sure that all business rules are covered and the acceptance criteria meet the user story functionality.

-- Working with the product owner and the stakeholders to understand the scope, suggest improvements to the requirements, etc.
+- Work with product owners and stakeholders to understand the scope, suggest improvements to the requirements, etc.

-- Preparing documents like wireframes, design flow, UI etc., as and when required.
+- Prepare documents like wireframes, design flow, UI, etc., as and when required.

-Apart from this, a Business Analyst is an important participant in the brainstorming sessions when the team meets to discuss the upcoming sprint’s backlog.
-The BA guides the team, helps them to understand the requirements and even at times has to approve the implementation.
+Apart from this, a Business Analyst is an important participant in the brainstorming sessions when the team meets to discuss the upcoming sprint backlog.
+The BA guides the team, helps them to understand the requirements, and even at times has to approve the implementation.

-He also works closely with the QA’s like analyzing the test coverage, converting real-world use cases into test cases, providing insight to test complex functionalities, etc. The BA also participates in the planning meeting to help the team in estimations by helping them to understand the flow, complexity, and dependency.
+He also works closely with QAs like analyzing test coverage, converting real-world use cases into test cases, providing insight to test complex functionalities, etc. BA also participates in planning meetings to help the team in estimations by helping them to understand the flow, complexity, and dependency.

 BA has to always keep learning about the new trend that is going on in the market, keep innovating and stay updated about the business area for which the product has been made.